Beethoven's musical style: Bonn period

 With the exception of a visit to Vienna in 1787, Beethoven lived in Bonn until 1792, where he worked in the court chapel of the Elector of Cologne.
+His stints in the court chapel exposed him to a wide variety of musical style, not just from Vienna, but also from Venice and Rome.
+In addition to this, he played the viola in the orchestra of the Bonn Court Theatre from 1789, which exposed him to operas like Mozart's The Marriage of Figaro.
 Some forty compositions from this period are extant, including ten early works written by the young adolescent Beethoven when he was being promoted as a child prodigy performer and published as a result of the efforts of his teacher.
-It has been suggested that Beethoven largely abandoned composition between 1785 and 1790, possibly as a result of a negative critical reaction to his first published works.
+It has been suggested that Beethoven largely abandoned composition between 1785 and 1790, possibly because his superiors in the palace chapel and court theatre did not compose music for the court, and thus not providing an example for the young Beethoven, and also because of negative critical reaction to his first published works.
 A 1784 review in Johann Nikolaus Forkel's influential Musikalischer Almanack compared Beethoven's efforts to those of rank beginners.
 Whatever the case, most of Beethoven's earliest surviving works were written after he turned twenty, between 1790 and 1792.
 Some of this music was later published by Beethoven, or incorporated into later works.
 As such, they provide an important foundation for judging the later evolution of his style.

 Beethoven's early publications have been notable for scholars because of the view that it already indicated success as a child composer.
 One assessment stated that "if a child composer managed only a single published item, this might not indicate much, but if they had at least two publications, this is far more significant, for it suggests that the first one had had some success."
 Beethoven's childhood compositions had been published until 1784.
 An account cited how, by age thirteen, the child prodigy was already established, having composed three sonatas and four small works in addition to the earlier work called Dressler Variations.
 This is significant because, at this point, he no longer needed to be taught by a tutor, who would have influenced his musical style.